p0onage/Simple-To-Do-List-In-React-Js/ReadMe.md

 # A simple in memory to-do list

-This two stage web app is build with React using Next.JS on the front end along with backend serverless APIs written in c#
+This two stage web app is built with React using Next.JS/Typescript on the front end along with a backend asp.net core 6 API written in c#

 ## Running the project